GaloisInc/smaccmpilot-stm32f4/src/smaccm-mavlink/README.md

 ### Code Generator

-The code generator is found in the `ivory-module-generator` subdirectory.
+The code generator is found in the `generator` subdirectory.
 It is written in Python and derived from code provided by the MAVLink project - therefore, all code in that subdirectory is licensed under the GPL.